 It is recommended to bring your own notebook so that you can configure and run tests associated with the material we are going to go through in this training.

-The online workshop is going to be run as a Zoom Webinar.
+The online workshop is going to be run as a Zoom Meeting.

 Vlad Mihalcea is a Java Champion and one of the top Hibernate ORM project committers.
 He created the Hypersistence Optimizer tool which scans your application configuration and mappings and tells you what changes you need to do to speed up your data access layer.